⛹️♂️Motor Learning and Control

 Dynamical Systems Theory

-• Movement emerges from self-organization—patterns arise spontaneously from interactions among physical, neural, and environmental constraints rather than from central commands
+• Movement emerges from self-organization.
+Patterns arise spontaneously from interactions among physical, neural, and environmental constraints rather than from detailed central commands.
+No single system is "in charge."

 Ecological Theory of Motor Control

-• Adaptive behavior emerges from the ongoing relationship between performer capabilities and environmental properties, not from stored motor programs
+• Adaptive behavior emerges from the ongoing relationship between performer capabilities and environmental properties, not from retrieving stored motor programs.

 Bernstein's Theory of Motor Control

-Compare: Dynamical Systems Theory vs. Ecological Theory—both reject strict central control, but Dynamical Systems emphasizes self-organization and constraints, while Ecological Theory focuses on perception-action coupling and affordances.
-Use Dynamical Systems to explain coordination changes; use Ecological Theory to explain how performers adapt to environmental demands.
+Compare: Dynamical Systems Theory vs. Ecological Theory: both reject strict central control, but Dynamical Systems emphasizes self-organization and constraints, while Ecological Theory focuses on perception-action coupling and affordances.
+Use Dynamical Systems to explain coordination changes and phase transitions.
+Use Ecological Theory to explain how performers adapt to environmental demands in real time.

 Quick Reference Table